rbarata/universal_search_box/README.md

-# universal_search_box
+# Universal Search Box for Oracle APEX
-Demo of a Universal Search Box for Oracle APEX with the Universal Theme
+This repository contains the files needed to install a demo for a Universal Search Box for Oracle APEX with the Universal Theme